nw104/Biol-550_Phylogenetic-Systematics-Project/README.md

-# main text
-The coevolution of Rickettsial endosymbionts and their tick vectors
+# The coevolution of Rickettsial endosymbionts and their tick vectors

 The genus Rickettsia consists of gram-negative bacteria vectored by hematophagous arthropods (Salje et al. 2021).
 Out of the 1407 known human pathogens, at least 60% are known to have